Cancelling your life insurance policy

 Cancelling your life insurance might seem tempting in some circumstances, but in this guide, we'll explain why it's often better to stick with your existing plan than to cancel Legal & General Life Insurance all together.

 But of course, if you really feel you have no alternative, we'll explain how to cancel your life insurance in a few simple steps.

 Here are some reasons often cited by those looking to cancel their life insurance policy.

-- Affordability - you may have no money in the bank in order to pay your life insurance premiums.
+- Affordability - you may have no money in the bank to pay for your life insurance.

 - Divorce - even following an amicable divorce, cancelling a joint Legal & General Life Insurance policy may make sense if you'd rather arrange a new single policy for yourself.
-However, your premiums will likely be higher for the same cover because you'll be older than when you first took out the policy.
+However, the cost is likely to be higher for the same cover because you'll be older than when you first took out the policy.
 Read more about life insurance and divorce.

 - Change of circumstance - you may decide that you don't need or want life insurance if you no longer have dependents; for example, if a family member becomes financially independent, or tragically passes away.

 Furthermore, you may have already paid off your mortgage and feel you don't need the financial protection anymore, but as we'll explain, cancelling life insurance isn't always the best course of action.

 Cancelling life insurance comes with consequences.
 Yes, you won't have the expenses anymore, but neither will you have peace of mind knowing your loved ones could be financially protected, should the worst happen.

 But, don't you get money back if you cancel life insurance?
 Not necessarily.
 If you cancel after the 30-day cooling off period after receiving both the notice and the life insurance policy, the premiums you've paid so far will be non-refundable.
 If you cancel within 30 days, we'll refund any premiums you've paid.